Skip over main navigation

 Making a complaint about healthcare in prison

-Prisoners with concerns about their healthcare should speak to the prison healthcare team first as they will usually be able to sort the issue out quickly.
-However, if a prisoner is unhappy with the care or treatment they have received from the healthcare team, they can chose to complain to either:
+Prisoners with concerns about their healthcare should speak to the prison healthcare team first, as they will usually be able to sort the issue out quickly.
+However, if a prisoner is unhappy with the care or treatment they have received from the healthcare team, they can choose to complain to either:

 If a prisoner is thinking of making a complaint and would like to go through their options, they should ask to speak to a member of the Safer Custody Team in the prison.